-The U.S. Office of Personnel Management announced recently that Congress and their staff will be able to keep their federal health insurance subsidies once they begin purchasing coverage in the ACA-created exchanges.
+The U.S. Office of Personnel Management announced recently that Congress and their staff will be able to keep their federal health insurance subsidies once they begin purchasing coverage in the ACA-created health insurance marketplaces.

 Avik Roy explained the details well, but his closing arguments are questionable.
 Roy likes the ACA’s Grassley Amendment, which requires Congress and their staff to buy health insurance in the exchanges, because “it will give the people writing our laws some insight into the health-care system they have foisted upon the rest of us.”
 But he’s concerned that the subsidies “will partially insulate them from the degree to which Obamacare drives up the cost of individually-purchased health insurance.”

 This sort of rhetoric is likely to resonate with people who aren’t familiar with the specifics of the ACA or the exchanges, and it could be a rallying point similar to Speaker Boehner’s attempts to compare the individual and employer mandates earlier this summer.
 But that doesn’t mean that it makes any real sense.

 For starters, it’s a stretch to say that the exchanges have been “foisted upon the rest of us.”
 The majority of Americans get their health insurance from an employer (44.5 percent of the total population) or the government (25.6 percent, via programs like Medicare and Medicaid).
 That’s 70 percent of the population, and they are not the people who are expected to be purchasing individual policies in the exchanges.

 Insulating enrollees from higher rates is the point